BurritoBlankets/BurritoBlankets/README.md

 * For funsies, I'm in the process of making a [Solitare Game](https://github.com/BurritoBlankets/Solitare) in C, by utilizing the ncurses library

 * Being facinated with the idea of malware detection I'm also currently learing Assembly.
 Currently I'm referencing *The Art of Assembly Language* by  Randall Hyde.

+* Buffing-up my resume to apply for internships next summer.
+Not a big social-media guy, but maybe I'll add more to my [linkedin profile]( https://www.linkedin.com/in/jose-duenas-lopez-7b01bb278/) too.